Note: The next round of applications is expected to open on 1 February 2024.

 - Sparring and learning in the form of i.a. workshops, mentoring sessions and feedback from other entrepreneurs so you can mature your idea and develop as an entrepreneur.

-We invest in entrepreneurial ideas for new products, services or technologies in any field and industry.
+We invest in entrepreneurial ideas for new products, services or technologies within any subject area and industry.
+When you write your application, you must choose which theme your application fits into:

 The idea is at an early stage, where significant development is still lacking before the product, service or technology is fully designed and developed and the business model is in place.
 However, the idea should go beyond the idea stage.
 This may mean, for example, that there has been a structured dialogue with a significant number of potential customers / users, that an early prototype exists and that a team has been established around the idea.